Six of Cups

 Card Design Process

-The hardest part of this card was getting the expression of a child receiving something.
-It never felt right until I asked an expert.
+The hardest part of this card was capturing the expression of a child receiving a gift.
+It never felt right until the deck creator asked an expert; their mother.
+She confirmed that small children do not simply smile.
+They use their entire body.

-My mother confirmed that very small children don’t smile so much as use their entire body.
-They will often point at the thing that makes them happy, then clap their hands, kick, or make noise and only then start to smile at the sound of their own happiness.
+They point at the thing that makes them happy, clap their hands, kick, or make noise, and only then begin to smile at the sound of their own happiness.

 Final Words